NVIDIA/cloud-native-docs/gpu-operator/upgrade.rst

 Starting with GPU Operator v22.09, a ``pre-upgrade`` Helm `hook <https://helm.sh/docs/topics/charts_hooks/#the-available-hooks>`_ can automatically upgrade to latest CRD.

-Starting with GPU Operator v24.9.0, the Helm hook is enabled by default and runs an upgrade CRD job when you upgrade using Helm.
+Starting with GPU Operator v24.9.0, the upgrade CRD Helm hook is enabled by default and runs an upgrade CRD job when you upgrade using Helm.

 #.
 Specify the Operator release tag in an environment variable: